About the City of Alexandria

 How to Avoid Getting a Citation

-- Register with both the Virginia Department of Motor Vehicles and the City of Alexandria;
+- Register with both the Virginia Department of Motor Vehicles and the City of Alexandria; and

 - Purchase and display a residential parking permit (if applicable) prior to parking on the streets of a residential parking permit district.